TARE2020/morsemouse/README.md

 Morse Mouse might save your life when you’re in danger – with it’s shiny flashing (eyes).

+Get to know one of monozygotic twins here [Tobis'Mouse](https://morsemouse.tobias-erich.de/) or [Alex'Mouse](https://morsemouse.alexanderruppert.com/).

 ## Description

 With Morse Mouse you can easily en- and de-code Text to and from Morse Code.
 Very handy when playing with children, spies, army folk or you really need help and there is network reception… Stay tuned for the offline version.